fkchang/opal-hot-reloader/README.md

 likely to want to do Opal programming.

-While we wait for the other approaches to evolve and get implemented this solution is here and now.
+While we wait for the other approaches to evolve and get implemented this solution is here and works now.
 It works with an "All Ruby" system, it works with a Rails app that is using webpack to provide react.js components to react.rb.

 ## Screencasts